cboettig/ews-review/manuscript-w-refs.md

 variation, (Carpenter et al. 2006), increasing autocorrelation (Dakos et al.
 2008), increasing skewness (Guttal and Jayaprakash 2008a) can all be directly derived from the changing eigenvalue in a saddle node bifurcation.
-Consequently, experimential evaluations of warning signals have largely focused on this situation as well.
-CSD has frequently been studied in the context of models exhibiting a saddle-node bifurcation [Figure 1: Equilibrium Diagram of Saddle Node][@Barnosky2012].
+Consequently, experimental evaluations of warning signals have largely focused on this situation as well.
+CSD has frequently been studied in the context of models exhibiting a saddle-node bifurcation (Figure).
 Saddle-nodes are one of many potential bifurcations in ecological systems, though.
 Rapid regime shifts may also occur in the absence of bifurcations at all.

+***Insert figure of saddle-node bifurcation - NR***

-Dai et al. (2012) clearly maps out the entire saddle-node bifurcation diagram emprically before presenting the corresponding decrease in recovery time (increase in variance and autocorrelation over time).
+Dai et al. (2012) clearly maps out the entire saddle-node bifurcation diagram empirically before presenting the corresponding decrease in recovery time (increase in variance and autocorrelation over time).
 Veraart et al. (2011) shows a very similar result in a similar system.
 These important experiments are among the best demonstrations that saddle-node bifurcation dynamics really occur